 Here are some of the groups we have found, but you can also search for via Facebook.

 FIFO Connections Brisbane is a not-for-profit organisation that provides social and emotional support and services to FIFO wives, girlfriends, families and female workers.
 It is a group for events and information for Brisbane members.
 Click here to find out more and join the group.

 In some situations, it can be appropriate and helpful to get professional support to help your family and your relationship to cope with the pressures of the FIFO lifestyle.
-There are many options that offer these services in Brisbane, such as the following.
+Options in Brisbane which offer these services include:

 The Hart Centre

 The Hart Centre has useful information resources on FIFO and DIDO (drive-in, drive-out) relationships.
-They also have relationship psychologists in locations all around Brisbane who can help with any specific problems you may have and can even do phone or Skype sessions, so you can get help even when apart.
+They also have relationship psychologists in locations all around Brisbane who can help with any specific problems you may have.
+You can even do phone or Skype sessions, so you can get help even when apart.
 Visit thehartcentre.com.au for further details.

-There are lots of FIFO partners who have chosen to set up blogs to share their stories and in turn help people like you to feel like you aren’t alone.
+There are several FIFO partners who have chosen to set up blogs to share their stories and in turn help people like you to feel like you aren’t alone.